 Bikes, cobblestones, and steep bridges in Amsterdam?
 Yep, you can count on it, but there are ways to deal with barriers if you’re traveling with a wheelchair.
 In a city with so much water incorporated into it, you can expect a lot of bridges, especially around the canals, and some bridges were too steep to pass even in a power wheelchair.
 Not to worry, there are a ton of bridges in Amsterdam, so just go to the next one and see if it’s possible to cross with your wheelchair.
-With a power wheelchair, going down backwards is the best way to control core balance and not fall out of the chair when going down steep inclines.
+With a power wheelchair, going down backward is the best way to control core balance and not fall out of the chair when going down steep inclines.
 In my manual wheelchair, I wheelied down frontwards with my center of gravity level.
 I had to go slowly and use a lot of muscle control and balance.
 It wasn’t easy, but I did it a number of times.

 Sidewalk access is often made of cobblestones varying in size and choppiness, but there are sections of the city with fewer cracks.
 Most power wheelchairs will manage fine wheeling the city, but manual wheelchairs may get slowed down by uneven surfaces; some sidewalks and crosswalks I avoided entirely.
 Around the active Amsterdam City Center (Centrum), some sidewalks were smoother than others; sometimes just crossing the street made a huge difference in surface makeup.
 Amsterdam is nearly flat and level, so changing sides or finding the most suitable wheelchair accessible route to where I wanted to go was always possible; sometimes a longer route, but I found the way.